leanix/leanix-custom-reports/pathfinder/vtables/decommissioningcommissioningapplications/README.md

 # Decommissioning & Commissioning Applications

-A report that analyses shows decommissioning & commissioning applications per market.
+A report that shows decommissioning & commissioning applications per market.

 ## Table of Contents